sa-tre/satre-specification/docs/source/pillars/supporting.md

 ## IT Service management

-The implementation and management of quality IT services that meet the needs of the {ref}`TRE operator <admin_roles>`.
+The implementation and management of quality IT services that meet the needs of the {ref}`TRE operator <infrastructure_roles>`.

 ```{list-table}
 :header-rows: 1